-Editor's note: This feature is the first in BioPharma Dive's new feature series, Unblinded, profiling individuals who play central roles in the stories that matter to biotech and pharma.
-Who should we talk to next?
-Email us your idea.
+Editor's note: This feature is part of BioPharma Dive's new feature series, Unblinded, profiling individuals who play central roles in the stories that matter to biotech and pharma.
+See the rest here.

 Four years after the first biosimilar drug was approved in the U.S., the market for the copycat biologics is at a "precarious moment," according to Food and Drug Administration Commissioner Scott Gottlieb.